 Related: Should You Let Your Labrador Puppy Sleep With You?
 Do’s & Dont’s

-Puppies, especially large breeds, should not be over-exercised, as this can cause joint and bone problems whilst they are developing.
+Puppies, especially large breeds, should not be over-exercised, as this can cause joint and bone problems while developing.
 The important thing is you will get to know your individual dog.

-If my dog gets tired during a walk, she will stop, sit down, and look up at me.
+If my dog gets tired during a walk, she will stop, sit, and look up at me.
 I know she’s had enough and wants to go home.

 Exercise should also consist of other activities, not just leash walking.
-For example, off-leash running, fetch, playing tug o’ war, frisbee, swimming, or agility.
+For example, off-leash running, fetch, playing tug of war, frisbee, swimming, or agility.

 If you have the option of leaving your Labrador outside when you go to work, it can provide him with tons of space to run around and feel relaxed.
 However, are Labs okay to be left outside, or are they inside dogs?